alvinwan/pcp/README.md

 # Point Cloud Projection

-Label KITTI point cloud drivable area using provided image annotations.
+Label KITTI point cloud (3d) drivable area using provided image annotations (2d).
 Only tested with Python 3.

+# How it Works

+1. Project point cloud onto the camera, using calibration information.
+2. Use image annotations to associate points to labels, `drivable` or otherwise.
+3. Save point cloud with associated labels.

 # Usage